pppd

 Use the peer's network number specified in the configure request

-option was not specified, the peer will be forced to use the
+tion was not specified, the peer will be forced to use the value

 ipxcp-max-configure n